 Hello, everyone reading this on Fiction Press.
 This is my first story, and not one of my best, but I wanted to know what people thought about my writing.
 Just to warn you, the first chapter I wrote years ago when I was about fifteen, so it's probably not as good as it could be.
 Please subscribe and leave a review; I'm always looking for constructive criticism and I just love flames.
 Even if you can't think of criticism, it's nice to hear that someone likes my story besides my mom.

 June, 1884, Hanger Forest, Barton

 The buck perked its ears, certain it had heard a crack.
-But this was a forest, of course, and it was most probably just a little creature scurrying this way or that way.
-Hopefully a deer didn't know the difference between a little animal and a man.
+This was a forest, of course, and it was most probably just a little creature scurrying this way or that way, but it was good to be cautious.
+Hopefully, a deer didn't know the difference between a little animal and a man.
 Alex took a deep breathe, freezing both his body and his bow.
 The arrow was aimed and ready to fly, but he wanted to wait for the deer to make a decision.
 This was a game; that was the fun of hunting.

 The deer seemed to decide that there was no immediate danger and dropped its head to nibble at the grass dotting the forest floor.
 Alex was ready.
 Ready, aim…